Multipath interference from large trapped ion chains: Observation of coherent light scattering

-The well known substantial contributions to the interference visibility decrease in experiments concerned with scattering of the coherent light from a trapped ion crystal correspond to inelastic light scattering and motional dephasing~\cite{eschner2001light, slodicka2012interferometric, wolf2016visibility, wong1997interference}.
-For the presented two-ion case, the ratio of elastic to inelastic scattering has been found by the independent estimation of the laser excitation parameters using dark-resonance spectroscopy and a corresponding theoretical model based on eight-level optical Bloch equations.
-The effective saturation parameter of the 397\,nm laser on the 4S$_{1/2}\leftrightarrow \text{4P}_{1/2}$ transition has been found to be $s_{397}=0.51$, which, according to numerical simulations, accounts for the reduction of the observable visibility by a factor of~0.66.
+The decrease of interference contrast in experiments concerned with scattering of the coherent light from trapped ion crystals is mostly caused by inelastic light scattering and motional dephasing mechanisms~\cite{eschner2001light, slodicka2012interferometric, wolf2016visibility, wong1997interference}.
+For the two-ion case, we have estimated the ratio of elastic to inelastic scattering by the independent analysis of the laser excitation parameters using dark-resonance spectroscopy and a corresponding model based on eight-level optical Bloch equations.
+The effective saturation parameter of the 397\,nm laser on the 4S$_{1/2}\leftrightarrow {\rm 4P}_{1/2}$ transition has been found to be $s_{397}=0.51$, which, according to numerical simulations, accounts for the reduction of the observable visibility by a factor of~0.66.
 The jitter in the relative position of the two ions due to their secular motion can be taken into account by including the Gaussian position uncertainties corresponding to the thermal population of the radial zig-zag and axial stretch modes with motional frequencies and mean phonon numbers measured separately for the same trapping and laser-cooling conditions~\cite{slodicka2012interferometric, wolf2016visibility}.
-The resulting simulation taking into account both effects is shown as the green dashed line in Fig.~\ref{fig:interference}-a).
-It reproduces well the measured interference pattern without any free fitting parameter.
-This again underlines the high degree of control of both motional and internal excitation parameters in the ion-trapping platforms represented here by a relatively conventional ion-trapping arrangement.
-The observed visibility decrease for the lower axial confinements is explained by the corresponding increase in the relative position uncertainty.
+The simulation taking into account both reduction mechanisms is shown as the green dashed line in Fig.~\ref{fig:interference}-a).
+It reproduces the measured interference pattern without any free fitting parameter, what again underlines the high degree of control of both motional and internal excitation parameters in the presented ion-trapping apparatus.
+The clear visibility decrease for lower axial confinements is explained by the corresponding increase in the relative position uncertainty.